Menu

 More than 65 years later, heart care has continued to evolve and improve.
 Medical science knows vastly more about the heart and circulatory system.
 Diagnostic imaging – from X-rays to MRIs to echocardiograms – has gone digital.
 And surgeons now have an amazing array of tools, technology and techniques that were previously unimaginable.

-Cardiovascular surgery at the Heart & Vascular Institute of Eastern Kentucky
+Advanced Cardiovascular Surgery at the Heart & Vascular Institute of Eastern Kentucky

-Minimally-invasive cardiac surgeries at the Heart & Vascular Institute of Eastern Kentucky include:
+Minimally-invasive cardiothoracic surgeries at the Heart & Vascular Institute of Eastern Kentucky include:

 • Minimally invasive transcatheter aortic valve replacement (TAVR)